21vincentchu/1600markdownDemo/page1.md

 **My name**: Vincent Chu
 1. I like custom mechanical keyboards
 2. I enjoy coding
-3. I enjy listening to music
+3. I enjoy listening to music

 **here is how you declare a for loop in C#**